 All Organic Meadow products are certified organic which means, by definition, they are always free of Genetically Modified Organisms.
 Under the Canadian Organic Standards, the use of GMO’s is not permitted.
 This means that the ingredients in our products and the food that we give our animals are not grown from GMO seed or produced with GMO products.

 All Organic Meadow products are gluten-free, except for kefir and ice cream.
-Our kefir grains are grown in a facility where barley is used as a fermentation nutrient, while our ice cream is produced in a facility where gluten is present.
+Our kefir cultures are grown in a facility where barley is present, and our ice cream is produced in a facility where gluten is present.

 Under Canadian Organic Standards, on an organic dairy farm, a minimum of 60% of cows’ diet must come from pasture and dried forage.
 The exact percentage of grass varies depending on the individual farm, season and nutritional needs of the cow.
 The cows are free roaming on grassy pastures during the warm months starting as soon as the grass has grown long enough for the cows to eat.
 This period, typically from mid-late May until late October, is often referred to as ‘Pasture Season’.
 In the winter, the cows still go outside (weather permitting) as it is required within the Canadian Organic Regime that cows have outdoor access year-round.
 Weather conditions and other factors can make it impossible for many of our farmers to grow and store enough top-quality forage to meet the needs of their cows all year long without the option of grain.
 In these circumstances, our farmers choose from a variety of organic grains, including oats, barley, peas, corn, and soybeans, to supplement the cows' diet and to make sure they stay healthy.
 Any grains that the cows are supplemented with come from 100% certified organic sources and often come directly from the same farm.
 The grains are GMO free.